|Nutritional Guidelines (per serving)|

 - 1/2 ounce lemon juice

-- 3-4 dashes Olive Heights Roman Chamomile Bitters
+- 3 to 4 dashes of Olive Heights Roman Chamomile Bitters

 How to Infuse Gin